Adebiyi Daramola: Career

 Daramola started his lectureship career at the University of Ibadan as a Teaching/Tutorial Assistant in the Department of Agricultural Economics in 1982.
 He later joined the services of the Federal University of Technology, Akure as an Assistant Lecturer in the Department of Agricultural Economics and Extension on 1 September 1986.
 He rose to the grade of professor on 1 October 1999.
 Between 1990 and 1991, he was a Postdoctoral fellow at the Center for Advanced Training in Agricultural Economics, Department of Agricultural Economics and Business Management, University of New England, Armidale, New South Wales, Australia.
 Before becoming vice chancellor on 22 May 2012, he had held many strategic positions in FUTA.
 He was at various times, Examinations Officer in the Department of Agricultural Economics (September 1987 – August 1990), Coordinator of Students’ Industrial Works Experience Scheme (SIWES) in the Department of Agricultural Economics (September 1992 – August 1995), Acting Head, Department of Agricultural Economics and Extension (1 August – 31 July 2005), Head of the Department of Agricultural Economics (1 August – 31 July 2005) and chairman, University Ceremonials Committee, 2004 to 2011.

-He undertook many diverse engagements for many national and international organizations. and also served as Chairman, Committee of Vice Chancellors (CVC) and Association of Vice Chancellor of Nigerian Universities (AVCNU), two positions he held concurrently between 2015 and 2017.
+He undertook many diverse engagements for many national and international organizations. and also served as chairman, Committee of Vice Chancellors (CVC) and Association of Vice Chancellor of Nigerian Universities (AVCNU), two positions he held concurrently between 2015 and 2017.

 Awards and recognition

 Daramola won many scholarships and awards, among which were the Federal Government of Nigeria Postgraduate Scholarship Award (1982); University of Ibadan Scholarship for Postgraduate Study (1982); and Postdoctoral Fellowship, University of New England, Armidale, New South Wales, Australia (1990).
 He was a fellow of the Nigerian Association of Agricultural Economists (NAAE) and a member of several professional bodies.
-Some of these are the American Association of Agricultural Economists (AAAE); International Association of Agricultural Economists (IAAE); and African Association of Agricultural Economists (AAAE), where he was a Executive Committee member.
-Professor Daramola served as the Chief Editor and Chairman of the Editorial Board of African Journal of Agricultural and Resource Economics (AfJARE), Pretoria, South Africa (1 January 2010 to 2013).
+Some of these are the American Association of Agricultural Economists (AAAE); International Association of Agricultural Economists (IAAE); and African Association of Agricultural Economists (AAAE), where he was an Executive Committee member.
+Professor Daramola served as the Chief Editor and chairman of the editorial board of African Journal of Agricultural and Resource Economics (AfJARE), Pretoria, South Africa (1 January 2010 to 2013).
 He was also a consultant to several national and international organisations, such as the World Bank, Ford Foundation, USAID, DfID, African Development Bank (AfDB), Cocoa Research Institute of Nigeria (CRIN) and Community Development Foundation, Lagos, Nigeria, among others.
 He published several papers in both local and international journals and conference proceedings.